SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 For example, you may have saved your packages in **/home/sqream/sqream-console-package/**.

-**Comment:** The source file included only: -i -k -f -c -v -l -d -s -r.
-It excluded -h and -K. Are those flags supported?
+**Comment: The source file included only: -i -k -f -c -v -l -d -s -r.
+It excluded -h and -K. Are those flags supported?**

 The following table shows the flags that you can use to configure your local directory:

 .. list-table::
-   :widths: 50 50 50
+   :widths: 10 50 40
    :header-rows: 1

    * - Flag